mrudangm/mrudangm.github.io/_pages/about.md

 I completed my PhD in Mechanical Engineering at **The University of Texas at Austin**, working with **[Dr. Manuel K. Rausch](http://www.manuelrausch.com/)**.
 My dissertation research centered on understanding **tricuspid valve mechanics and function** in health, disease, and post-repair.

-Before moving to the US, I was a visiting researcher at **NTU Singapore**, worked as a research engineer at **Innovator Labs India**, and received my undergraduate degree in Mechanical Engineering from **Delhi Technological University**.
+Before moving to the US, I was a visiting researcher at NTU Singapore, worked as a research engineer at Innovator Labs India, and received my undergraduate degree in Mechanical Engineering from Delhi Technological University.